tttor/ctrl-foundation/book/rlintro-sutton2018/ch_13_policy_gradient_methods.md

 ## 13.2 The Policy Gradient Theorem
 * advantages of policy parameterization over ε-greedy
   * the approximate policy can approach a deterministic policy
-  * the action probabilities change smoothly as a function of the learned parameter, i if with continuous policy parameterization
+  * the action probabilities change smoothly as a function of the learned parameter,
+    if with continuous policy parameterization
     * Largely because of this, **stronger convergence guarantees** are available for policy-gradient methods than for action-value methods.